freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1160.1

 That's better.
-Below the `ask for bike to rent comment`, print `Which one would you like to rent?` with a new line in front of it.
+Below the `ask for bike to rent` comment, print `Which one would you like to rent?` with a new line in front of it.

 #### HINTS